CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/3-Create-Application-Groups-and-assign-to-users.md

     ![ws name.](media/ag1.png)

-11. In this window, choose the parameters as mentioned below:
+11. In this window, choose the parameters mentioned below:

     - Application Source: **Start Menu** *(choose from the dropdown)*
     - Application: **Excel** *(choose from the dropdown)*
     - Display Name: **Excel**
-    - Leave rest of the parameters to default and click on **Save**.
+    - Leave the rest of the parameters as default and click on **Save**.

     ![ws name.](media/2avd29.png)